dsentker/BootstrapSubnav/readme.md

 - Check if other components can be affected as well
 - Check all mobile devices and screenreader compatibility
 - Animate caret icon?
-- Update my english knowledge to provide a better readme.
+- Update my english knowledge to provide a better readme :)

 ### License
 Feel free to use this in private or commercial projects.
 That's all!